-A German woman was able to collect “a substantial amount of money” that fell from the sky as she was driving.
-In what is a really impressive combination of honesty and foolishness, she later turned it in to police!
+In 2007, a German woman was able to collect “a substantial amount of money” that fell from the sky as she was driving.
+In what is a really impressive combination of honesty and foolishness, she later turned it in to police.

 Spiders can’t fly, but they can build a parachute with the best of them.
-In 2007, a group of them “rained” down upon some hikers in Argentina.
+It's a somewhat common phenomenon when the weather heats up on southeastern Brazil.

 J.W.
 Moore of Easton, Pennsylvania, wrote to the editors of Science Magazine to recount a "mud shower" caused by a dust storm and subsequent rain that occurred on April 12, 1902.
 It happened again later that year, this time in New Zealand: According to a telegram from November 14, "The south train yesterday afternoon encountered a shower of red mud the whole way from Henley to Waihola."

 A version of this story originally ran in 2013; it has been updated for 2022.